kshedden/cscar_terminal/utilities.md

 *cat* ("concatenate") combines the contents of several text files sequentially.
-By default the results go to the screen ("standard output"), but typically will be redirected to a file:
+By default the results go to the screen ("standard output"), but typically this will be redirected to a file:

 ```
 cat file1 file2 > result